bioinformatics-ua/jsMapsAPI/README.md

 Filters are used on the markers to better select the information to be consulted.
 For example, we can view information related only to a certain year or a certain gender.

+You can filter the information shown on the map by using the **vector-map-filters** tag in your HTML file with the following attributes:

+- id="filters"
+- filters - url of the json that contains information about the filters
+- filter_type - type of filter.
+Supported values are _menu_ and _radio_

+Here is an example:

+    <vector-map-filters id="filters" filters="json/filters.json" filter_type="menu"></vector-map-filters>

+### Programmatic Filters

+You can programmatically filter the applied filters by invoking the _filter_ function.
+Here are some examples of its use:

+    filter('YEAR','2005-2007') // range
+    filter('YEAR','2003,2004,2005') // enumeration

+Enumeration and range can be combined, i.e., you can use _filter('YEAR','2003,2004-2008')_.
+In case you want to cancel all the applied filters you just use _filter('ALL','')_.

 ## Countries

 Countries appear on the map with different colours according to the Count attribute associated with them.